christopher5106/christopher5106.github.io/_posts/2016-09-16-about-loss-functions-multinomial-logistic-logarithm-cross-entropy-square-errors-euclidian-absolute-frobenius-hinge.markdown

 $$ crossentropy (p , q ) = E_p [ -\log q ] = - \sum_x p(x ) \log q(x) $$

-In information theory, if you try to identify all classes with a code of a length depending of his probability, that is $$ \log q $$, where q is your estimated probability, then the expected length in reality is given by the cross-entropy.
+In information theory, if you try to identify all classes with a code of a length depending of his probability, that is $$ \log q $$, where q is your estimated probability, then the expected length in reality (p being the real probability) is given by the cross-entropy.

-Last, let's remind that the combined sigmoid and cross-entropy has a very simple and stable derivative.
+Last, let's remind that the combined sigmoid and cross-entropy has a very simple and stable derivative

+$$ ŷ - y $$

 # Multinomial probabilities / multi-class classification : multinomial logistic loss / cross entropy loss / log loss